-- Close vehicles ahead. - Sudden lighting changes, such as when driving through tunnels. - Banked roads. - Roads with poor lane markings, such as two-lane roads.
+- Close vehicles ahead.

+- Sudden lighting changes, such as when driving through tunnels.

+- Banked roads.

-If the LKA system is not functioning properly when lane markings are clearly visible, cleaning the windshield may help.
+If the LDW system is not functioning properly when lane markings are clearly visible, cleaning the windshield may help.

-LKA assistance and/or LDW alerts may occur due to tar marks, shadows, cracks in the road, temporary or construction lane markings, or other road imperfections.
+LDW alerts may occur due to tar marks, shadows, cracks in the road, temporary or construction lane markings, or other road imperfections.
 This is normal system operation; the vehicle does not need service.
-Turn LKA off if these conditions continue.
+Turn LDW off if these conditions continue.